 Rants It is out of the way and world to make your way here without a car, which is also ironically the charm of the development.

 Will I Return Again?
 The Summerhouse is a destination.
 There is nothing more idyllic than the “rural” Seletar to unwind after a day’s work or the weekends, even more for the beautiful garden domes now.
 This is a dining venue not to be missed if you embrace nature, space and good food, under the stars no less.
+If you are looking for other romantic restaurants in Singapore, here is a list of our other recommendations.

 This was an invited tasting, though all opinions expressed are our own.